Changes to brown bin collections

 What if I don’t want to pay for the brown bin service?

 - Householders can still take their garden waste along to their local Recycling Centre free of charge.
 To find your local Recycling Centre that can accept green waste, please visit www.highland.gov.uk/recycle

 - We would encourage householders to recycle as much as possible and help us to reduce waste going to landfill.
 You might want to consider getting a composting bin for garden waste.

 - Composting at home is an inexpensive, natural process that transforms your kitchen and garden waste into a valuable and nutrient rich food for your garden.
 It's easy to make and use.
 For more information on home composting please visit http://www.recycleforscotland.com/reduce/home-composting

 - By composting at home householders can reduce the amount of waste they send to landfill.When waste is sent to landfill, air cannot get to the organic waste.
 Therefore as the waste breaks down it creates a harmful greenhouse gas, methane, which damages the Earth's atmosphere.

 How will I find out more about the change to the service?

-- All households that currently receive the service should have received a letter with more details.
-Please contact us if you ahve not received this.
+- All households that currently receive the service should get a letter with more details.
+Please contact us if you have not received this.

 - Residents wishing to opt into the chargeable service will receive a sticker for their brown bin so that it can be identified by the collection crew and emptied.